-PREMIS is a collaboration between Karolinska Institute and Lund University, Universitat Pampeu Fabra in Barcelona and Universidad Católica de Chile – all of which are institutions conducting research in the area of today’s labour market and health.
-The study is financed by FORTE (Swedish Research Council for Health, Working Life and Welfare).
+PREMIS is a collaboration between Karolinska Institute and Lund University, Universitat Pampeu Fabra in Barcelona and Universidad Católica de Chile – all of which are conducting research in the area of labour market and health.
+PREMIS is financed by FORTE (Swedish Research Council for Health, Working Life and Welfare).

-The PREMIS study is a web-based survey study that uses respondent-driven sampling (RDS).
-RDS is a sampling method that is based on “seeds” – individuals who initiate the data collection by being the first to participate in the study.
-Once these seeds have completed the web survey, they look to their own networks to invite acquaintances who are in similar employment situation who, in turn, participate in the survey.
+This type of sampling method is called respondent-driven sampling (RDS).
+RDS is based on “seeds” – individuals who initiate the data collection by being the first to participate in the study.
+Once these seeds have completed the survey, they look to their own networks to invite acquaintances who are in similar employment situation who, in turn, participate in the survey.
 This creates formations of several recruitment chains across the target group.

 Example of recruitment chains of participants stemming from seeds A, B, and C.

-Our aim is to recruit at least 500 participants to the study.
-Having many participants makes the results representative.
-The results will be presented at group level, and individual responses will not be released.
+The results will be presented at a group level and no individual responses will be released.

 Enheten för arbetsmedicin, Institutet för Miljömedicin

 We will not be able to answer any questions about the results of the study until they are published in a scientific journal.
 When an article based on the PREMIS-data is published, it will be announced here.